rosslambert/SDV-FriendMod/README.md

 * More portraits and facial expressions
 * Modify facial expressions in dialogue
 * Have Ross and Shelby visit Caroline more
+* Currently dialogue in the museum is broken.
+There is supposed to be special dialogue for Ross, Shelby, Jacob, and Ana in book club, and for Zech, Jacob, Dylan, Kurtis, and Skye for board game club.
+Currently it just plays normal daily dialogue.
+I plan to fix this at some point.
+* Created NPCs are romanceable, but I have no idea what happens if you try to marry them.
+So we'll have to figure that out at some point.
+* Have all NPCs meet up at Haley's house on Spring 6th to celebrate Ana's birthday.

 ## Updates

+### V 0.3.3
+* Set Kurtis's, Jacob's, Ana's, and Dylan's daily schedules in Spring.
+Now everyone has schedules for Spring!
+Yay!
+* Changed Ross's, David's, Shelby's, Skye's, and Kurtis's intro dialogues.

 ### V 0.3.2
 * Set Shelby's and Skye's daily schedules in Spring.